 First, we are getting Path to our “.properties file” by making use of the “static get() method” call of the Paths Utility Class (Marked as 1).
 A Write object PropWriter is then created by calling another utility function “newBufferedWriter()”.
 This function takes Path to our properties file (Marked as 2).

 Now, we have our Writer object and Path object ready.
 We are making calls to the Store() method of the Properties class by supplying the Writer object to it (Passed as the first parameter, marked as 3).
 We are also passing the comment text “Application Properties” as the second parameter (Marked as 4), and this text appears as comment text in the output file.

 Once the properties are written to the text file, the content looks as shown below:

-The comment passed to the store method appears as the first line in the properties file (Marked as 1) and there are date and time stamp (marked as 2) those tell when the properties are persisted.
+The comment passed to the store method appears as the first line in the properties file (Marked as 1), and there are date and time stamps (marked as 2) that tell when the properties persisted.
 As these two lines are comment lines, we can see # is prefixed.
 The actual properties are persisted as “Key & Value” pairs which are marked as 3 in the above screenshot.
 Note that the default format of a single property is “Key=Value”.

 We can also hand-code and create the properties file.
 Follow the below guidelines:

 - Key and Value pairs can be created one per line.